Varjo raises $31 million for industrial VR headset with human-eye resolution

 By bringing VR and AR together in a high-resolution world, Varjo will test the waters to see what use-cases companies can come up with in their respective industries.
 But even if VR has yet to explode in the consumer realm, companies such as Varjo should go some way toward advancing VR in day-to-day work environments across industries such as architecture, automotive, aerospace, engineering, construction, and industrial design.

-“We hope that the impact of our hardware and software platform on industry will be as profound as the introduction of the graphical user interface,” noted Varjo CEO and cofounder Urho Konttori.
+“We hope that the impact of our hardware and software platform on industry will be as profound as the introduction of the graphical user interface,” added Varjo CEO and cofounder Urho Konttori.

 The investment will be used to grow Varjo’s team from 80 to more than 200 in the next year, as well as help take its product to market globally.
 Though a final price has not yet been established, we are told that the Varjo will cost many thousands of dollars — likely in the $5,000 to $10,000 range.